scharolta/CardGame/README.md

 ###### Good luck testing and please let us know if you make our application even more fun!

 ### License
-MIT © Fredik Jäderland, Natalie Barbour, Nils Nyman and Scharolta Siencnik
+MIT © Fredrik Jäderland, Natalie Barbour, Nils Nyman and Scharolta Siencnik